 Okay Colorado, not bad.

 Increasing their population by almost a million people in ten years, Colorado is one of those states people are running towards instead of seeking ways out.
 Filled with fantastic landscapes, diverse culture and super healthy people, (The CDC ranks it as the healthiest state in the U.S.) Colorado keeps coming up at the vanguard on many issues.
-And not for nothing, Colorado and I share an immense love of John Denver and his musical legacy.
-I am just saying that it is a state with wonderful taste and it has its priorities straight.
+And not for nothing, Colorado has an immense love of John Denver and his musical legacy.
+It is a state with wonderful taste and it has its priorities straight.

-With so many things already going for it, it was with great interest that I saw headlines proclaiming that Colorado passed the first in the nation web accessibility law for state and local government agencies.
-My first reaction was ‘it’s about damn time!’
-My second reaction was, ‘Well, that’s an awfully narrowly written headline that doesn’t really provide a complete picture of things at the state level across the country.’
+With so many things already going for it, it was with great interest that we saw headlines proclaiming that Colorado is the first in the nation to pass web accessibility laws for state and local government agencies.
+Our first reaction was ‘it’s about damn time!’
+Our second was, ‘Well, that’s an awfully narrowly written headline that doesn’t really provide a complete picture of things at the state level across the country.’

 In addition, Section 508 of the Rehabilitation Act of 1973, required federal electronic and information technology to be accessible and lawsuits have been brought against states under the federal ADA in the past.
 Section 508 offers a framework to many states to adopt these same or similar rules at the state level.
 You can find a nice list of what states have going on at Section508.gov.
 These tend to be limited policies (not laws) that target one aspect of governing like procurement or state education, etc.